takuti/twitter-bot/README.md

 ***Sorry, this project is strongly optimized for Japanese tweets.
-So, README and comments in the source code are written in Japanese :(***
+So, README and comments in the source code are written in Japanese :sushi:***

 ## なにこれ